FRMA-Ontology/Ontology/CONTRIBUTING.md

 3. Make sure that you're opening your PR from your `dev` branch into the `rcos/observatory` `dev` branch

-4. Reference the GitHub issue inside the pull request comment with `#787`, with `787` being the GitHub issue number
+4. Reference the GitHub issue inside the pull request comment with the GitHub issue number

 5. Click `Create Pull Request` and your code will be reviewed by an administrator.